The next deadline for applications is February 28, 2025, and applications will be accepted started August 31, 2024.

 - Markets for lesser-known species and non-timber forest products (NTFPs).
 Most community forestry products are unlikely to reach international markets, but domestic markets in many tropical forest countries are being flooded with illegal wood products, making it hard for legitimate operations—especially CFEs—to compete.
 The absence of markets for lesser-known species and NTFPs further impedes optimal forest management and is a critical hurdle that must be overcome if CFEs are to become economically viable.
 The fellowship supports research that systematically documents and analyzes the creation and maintenance of domestic markets for diversified forest products, helps determine what drives success and recommends future actions.

 - Biodiversity management practices.
-The Forest Stewardship Council (FSC) forest management standard requires practices that conserve biodiversity, such as the protection of High Conservation Value Forests and the creation of riparian buffers.
+Sustainable forest management requires practices that conserve biodiversity, such as the protection of High Conservation Value Forests and the creation of riparian buffers.
 The Kleinhans Fellowship supports research that explores the feasibility of implementing such practices at the community level and their effects on the economic viability of CFEs.

 - Social organization and governance.
 Technical assistance programs are often limited in their ability to invest in organizational capacity building.
 The fellowship supports research that investigates modes of social organization and highlights both problems and innovative, replicable solutions for CFE governance.
 Topics of interest include equitable participation and transparency in decision-making and benefit-sharing; human resource management and business training; and governance aspects such as CFE bylaws, compliance and legal status.